"Oh, hello. Why'd you disappear for a second?"

 "Haha," I said peacefully.

 "Ok now listen here you little shitstain of a human.
 I planted 200 tonnes of TNT on the International Space Station, and the moment this button it'll EXPLODE, taking 200 noble astronauts with it.
-The ISS is currently right over Berkley, and the debree will certaintly wipe out at least 70% of California.
+The ISS is currently right over Berkley, and the debris will certainly wipe out at least 70% of California.
 No more bay area, no more startups, no more movies, no more safe AI.
-The other chunks will almost certaintly create i Is that what you want, fucknut?
+The other chunks will almost certainly create insurmountable doom.
+Is that what you want, fucknut?
 To live in a passionless, uncultured, doomed world?"

 "No!"
 I begged him.
 "Please don't press it!"

 "Fine, I won't.
 But you're gonna have to do a little something for me too."

 "Ok when I said anyth—

 You're quiet for a moment, and take a gander inside your brain.

 What was that?
 You heard the creak of a floorboard.

 You turn around and feel a shadowing presence rush past behind you.